 Big L, 1134 (ex pirate) commemorative broadcast from a boat tied up at Frinton on Sea, Essex.
 It was heard during daylight hours in Crowborough about 40 or 50 miles away, broadcasting with 1 watt – yes 1 only.
 It was intended for a local audience and they couldn’t believe I heard it.

-Radio Centinela de Pereira, mentioned above, my first 2 kw Colombian.
+Radio Centinela de Pereira, Colombia, 2kw.
 WRHC in Coral Gables Florida 1550 kHz, 133 watts, this proved Ray Crawford’s old adage – power is nothing, propagation is everything, because it sounded like a local!